wp-plugins/sherk-skills-landing-pages/readme.txt

 == Screenshots ==

 1. Sherk Skills Post type at Dashboard
-2. Skills tag which search the contents of the website with this tag and add a link to the skill landing pages.
-(This has to released in the next version.)
+2. Scans contents with your Skill tags and linked them to your respective skill landing pages.
 3. Website Skill Resources is added together with the Featured Image.
 4. Video Skill Resources is added from the edit form.
 5. The Sherk Skill post type frontend